element-hq/synapse/docs/usage/configuration/config_documentation.md

 * `idp_name` (string): A user-facing name for this identity provider, which is used to offer the user a choice of login mechanisms.

-* `idp_icon` (string|null): An optional icon for this identity provider, which is presented by clients and Synapse’s own IdP picker page.
+* `idp_icon` (string|null): An optional icon for this identity provider, which is presented by clients and Synapse's own IdP picker page.
 If given, must be an MXC URI of the format `mxc://<server-name>/<media-id>`.
 (An easy way to obtain such an MXC URI is to upload an image to an (unencrypted) room and then copy the URL from the source of the event.)

 * `idp_brand`: An optional brand for this identity provider, allowing clients to style the login flow according to the identity provider in question.
 See the [spec](https://spec.matrix.org/latest/) for possible options here.

 * `sp_config` (object|null): Configuration for the pysaml2 Service Provider.
 See pysaml2 docs for format of config.
 Default values will be used for the `entityid` and `service` settings, so it is not normally necessary to specify them unless you need to override them.
 Here are a few useful sub-options for configuring pysaml:
-  * `metadata`: Point this to the IdP’s metadata.
+  * `metadata`: Point this to the IdP's metadata.
 You must provide either a local file via the `local` attribute or (preferably) a URL via the `remote` attribute.
   * `accepted_time_diff: 3`: Allowed clock difference in seconds between the homeserver and IdP.
 Defaults to 0.
   * `service`: By default, the user has to go to our login page first.
-If you’d like to allow IdP-initiated login, set `allow_unsolicited` to true under `sp` in the `service` section.
+If you'd like to allow IdP-initiated login, set `allow_unsolicited` to true under `sp` in the `service` section.
 Defaults to `null`.

 * `config_path` (string|null): Specify a separate pysaml2 configuration file.
 Defaults to `null`.